Emad-H/Physical-Verification-using-SKY130/README.md

 ![1 contents](Day5/5-1.png)

 They have 3 cells, with 3 pins each.
-We can call Netgen by typing the ecommand `netgen` in the terminal.
+We can call Netgen by typing the command `netgen` in the terminal.
 Let us try to run a LVS on the 2 spice files as follows.

 ![1 lvs](Day5/5-2.png)